 There has been an increasing trend in the number of management graduates appearing for the UPSC Civil Services Examination.
 Many of these graduates are from the Top B-schools in India.

 They give up the prospect of lucrative private-sector jobs in the country and abroad to serve their country by being part of the system.
 The management graduates can, of course, clear the IAS exam and get into the services.
 If you are curious to know if your management degree will come hand or not, read on.
 The article will talk about the best optional subjects for a management graduate.

-This is the ideal choice since it is the subject of your graduation.
-But do take this only if you still wish to continue studying it.
-The UPSC management syllabus is rather vast and there is virtually no overlap with the GS papers.
-There is even the problem that paper II is considered lengthy by most aspirants.
+This is the ideal choice since it is the subject of your graduation and you will not have to put in extra efforts to start off with the subject from scratch.
+The UPSC management syllabus is rather vast and there is virtually no overlap with the GS papers.In addition to that, paper II is considered lengthy by most aspirants.
 But, if you are strong in your concepts and enjoy this subject, this is the perfect choice for you.
 It is also more scoring since it is not very subjective, unlike the humanities.